carlosnavaja16/carlosnavaja16/README.md

 ## Hi I'm Carlos 👋
 #### I'm from Venezuela and have been living in the U.S. since 2006.
-I'm a barber.
-I went to school for CS, but my interests include economics and literature.
+My interests include technology, economics and, literature.
 I'm looking to enter the tech sector as a software engineer.

-- 🔭 I’m currently working on a multiplatform app for my barber business.
+- 🔭 I’m currently working on a multiplatform app for service sector businesses.
 - 🌱 I’m currently learning a little bit everithing
 - 👯 I’m looking to collaborate on Multiplatform apps
 - 🤔 I’m looking for help with building native mobile apps that work with cloud on the back end